Rui-Chun/cs534-assign2/README.md

 # CS434/534 Programming Assignment 2: Network Transport
 This document serves as the report for this assignment.
+You may access https://github.com/Rui-Chun/cs534-assign2 to have a better viewing experience.

 **Author:** Ruichun Ma (ruichun.ma@yale.edu)